SamWebster13/sololotaire-cmpm121/README.txt

-SAMUEL L WEBSTER
+Solitaire
+Samuel L. Webster
-CMPM 121
+CMPM 121 – Game Development
-SOLITAIRE

-PATTERNS:
-Throughout the development of the game, Object-Oriented Programming (OOP) was employed to structure the game into classes like Card, Deck, Tableau, and Game.
-This approach made the code modular, easier to maintain, and scalable for additional features or changes.
-The Observer Pattern was utilized to ensure that changes in the game state, such as when cards are moved or shuffled, are automatically reflected throughout the game.
-Additionally, the Command Pattern was applied to handle actions like moving a card or drawing from the stock, making it easier to track and manage player actions.

-POSTMORTEM:
-Looking back, there were several aspects of the project that went well.
-The modular design helped in managing the game objects like cards and piles, making the game more organized and easier to understand.
-The drag-and-drop mechanics for moving cards were intuitive, and they worked responsively, providing a smooth user experience.
-Game state management was also effective, as the stock, tableau, and foundation piles updated properly in response to player actions.

-We have all the neccissary mechanics, as well as an included timer and step counter, though I had tried to implement an undo button, which failed due to time constraints.

-Asset List
+Overview
+This is a classic implementation of Solitaire built using the LÖVE2D framework.
+The game incorporates core mechanics such as card dragging, tableau stacking, foundation sorting, stock cycling, and win detection, offering players a familiar and fully functional Solitaire experience.

+Features Added
+Fully functional drag-and-drop card interaction.

+Click-based card flipping and movement from stock to waste.

+Correct stacking logic for tableau and foundations.

+Win state detection and celebration.

+Timer and step counter to track performance.

+Attempted Undo functionality (not fully implemented due to time constraints).

+Foundation cards now automatically snap to the center of their slots for clean visual alignment.

+Programming Patterns
+The project utilized several core design patterns:

+Object-Oriented Programming (OOP): Central to the structure, with clear classes such as Card, Deck, Pile, Tableau, and Game to encapsulate behavior and state.

+Observer Pattern: Changes in card state (flips, moves, etc.) automatically update the interface, streamlining game logic.

+Command Pattern (attempted): Used for move tracking and intended to support undo functionality by storing previous game states and actions.

+Postmortem
+What Went Well:
+The modular class structure made development organized and easy to expand.

+Card interaction feels smooth and responsive.

+Game state updates consistently across stock, waste, tableau, and foundation piles.

+Visual presentation is clean, aided by well-aligned card placements and animated feedback.

+Challenges:
+Undo functionality was partially implemented but not completed due to limited time.

+Some visual bugs (like initial card shadowing) required fine-tuning of coordinate math.

+Overall, the game is feature-complete for core Solitaire play and has a strong foundation for further polish or additions.

+Assets Used
-Card Sprites: From Kenney.nl Boardgame Pack
+Card Sprites: Kenney.nl Boardgame Pack
-Background: Stock Grass photo https://woodlandscenics.woodlandscenics.com/show/item/T45